spearsies/Pythonscripts/README.md

 - 🎨 Creative designer with a passion for symbolic storytelling
 - 📈 Actively seeking opportunities as a **Senior Cybersecurity Analyst** with mission-driven organizations

----

-This version positions your repo as a **portfolio piece**—a way for recruiters to see your technical skills in action.

-👉 Do you want me to also add a **“Key Projects” section** where we highlight 2–3 standout scripts (with recruiter-friendly explanations of what they demonstrate)?
-That would make the README even more compelling.